 Topic: Impact of ice use on Aboriginal families and communities

 Aboriginal people who inject ice often feel shame due to the impact of their drug use on their family and community.
-These resources will help workers understand the impacts for individual and provides advice on supporting Aboriginal clients and communities.
+These resources will help workers understand the impacts for individuals and provide advice on supporting Aboriginal clients and communities.

 Safer injecting and harm reduction